IAA-ULB/MOCCa/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-**Mean-field and linear response code for nuclear physics using Skyrme energy density functionals.**
+**Nuclear Mean-field and Linear Response with Skyrme energy density functionals.**

 ---

 ## About MOCCa

-MOCCa is a FORTRAN code that performs mean-field and linear response calculations using Skyrme-type energy density functionals.
-Single-particle wavefunctions are represented on a Lagrange mesh.

-**Hephaestos** is a Python code generator and preprocessor for MOCCa.
-Based on your choices for:
-- Types of functionals
+MOCCa is a solver for the Skyrme mean-field and linear response equations which represents the single-particle wavefunctions on a three-dimensional coordinate space mesh.
+To save on both computational and human resources, the code is capable of operating in different symmetry modes, i.e. imposing different assumptions on the self-consistent symmetries of the nuclear mean-field many-body wavefunction.
+Despite this generality, an efficient numerical representation in terms of a [Lagrange mesh](https://www-sciencedirect-com.ezproxy.ulb.ac.be/science/article/pii/S0370157314004086) and clever [algorithms](https://link.springer.com/article/10.1140/epja/i2019-12766-6) make MOCCa sufficiently fast for [applications to the entire nuclear chart](https://link.springer.com/article/10.1140/epja/s10050-021-00642-1).

+### Structure of the code and this repository

+MOCCa has evolved into a complex project: you will find that there is no one unique "source code" for the actual solver that covers all cases.
+Instead, a collection of Fortran90 source code files in `src_orig` gets modified by a complex preprocessor code, `Hephaestos.py` and its modules in `src_heph/`.
+Depending on your choice for

+- the functional type (LO, NLO, BXL, ...)
-- Self-consistent symmetries
+- the self-consistent symmetries to imposed
-- Many-body calculation type (static mean-field or linear response)
+- the many-body calculation type (static mean-field or linear response)
+- the type of system targetted (nuclei or pasta)

-Hephaestos generates a customized MOCCa version tailored to your specific needs.
+Hephaestos will generate a customized MOCCa version tailored to your needs.
+For more information, see the [compilation section](docs/user-guide/compilation.md) in the documentation.

-MOCCa builds on early work by P.-H. Heenen, Flocard, and others.
+### Some history

+MOCCa is a direct descendant of the Skyrme mean-field codes developed by the Brussels - Orsay - Saclay collaboration of P.-H. Heenen, H. Flocard and P. Bonche in the '80s.
+The most widely known of these codes is EV8 ([GitHub](https://github.com/wryssens/ev8),[original paper](https://doi.org/10.1016/j.cpc.2005.05.001)).
+Today, MOCCa is capable of essentially all calculations that EV8 and its (unpublished) variants were designed for but supercedes its predecessors greatly in efficiency and generality.
+Nevertheless, the overall design and concept remains true to the original and we remain indebted to the original developers for their vision and many years of guidance.

+In fact, MOCCa started as the PhD project of W. Ryssens under the guidance of P.-H.-Heenen.
+At the time, the goal was the study of rotational bands in a context of general symmetry breaking through cranking calculations.
+Coined at that time, the acronym MOCCa stands for **MO**dular **C**ranking **C**ode, with an extra 'a'.
+As always, our intentions evolved and so did MOCCa.
+Today the name is no longer truly suited to the tool; although still capable of cranking calculations, those are no longer the primary goal.

 ---

 ## Quickstart

 ### Prerequisites
-- Python 3 with numpy and scipy
+- Python 3 with the numpy and scipy libraries
-- Fortran compiler (gfortran, ifort)
+- a Fortran compiler (gfortran, ifort)
-- BLAS and LAPACK (or SCALAPACK for MPI)
+- BLAS and LAPACK (or SCALAPACK for MPI) installations
 - HDF5 (optional, if you want to use it)

 ### Compilation